shanegibney/donorsChooseCIproject2/README.md

 Deployed to [shane.pythonanywhere.com](http://shane.pythonanywhere.com)

+This site will be disabled on Saturday 22 October 2016 unless otherwise renewed.

 * Uses the DonorsChoose API to graph total recent funding by state in the USA for completes proposals

 * Generates a bar chart, pie chart and table for the data